 - Create jobs that last long after

 More recently, the architects and engineers have been working with local builders and construction material manufacturers in Haiti to provide practical training in the most optimal processes of mixing and building with concrete using methods that outlast future natural disasters – while builders in Nepal have been trained similarly with their traditional building materials of mud and stone.
 Additionally, the team is supporting cities and towns in Latin America through increasing the resilience of existing buildings.
 However, instead of responding to a disaster with a program focused on rebuilding a community, the Build Change team is working in seismically active areas to retrofit existing buildings and make them disaster-resistant before the next disaster hits.
-Currently, the team is working on a retrofitting program in Bogota, Colombia and will be moving to the city of Medellin shortly afterwards.
+Currently, the team is working on a retrofitting program in Bogota, Colombia and will be moving to the city of Medellin shortly afterward.

-In order to develop these design and construction blueprints on the fly – often far from the comforts of a traditional work environment – the engineers and architects from Build Change now rely on Lenovo ThinkStations and ThinkPads to help them make informed design decisions in tandem with using Autodesk design software.
+In order to develop these design and construction blueprints on the fly – often far from the comforts of a traditional work environment – the engineers and architects from Build Change now rely on Lenovo ThinkStations and ThinkPads running Intel Xeon processors to help them make informed design decisions in tandem with using Autodesk design software.
 Whether they’re creating concept models, performing a structural analysis, rendering full-fledged architectural visualizations or just simply creating a video demonstration to help explain various techniques and processes, the ThinkPads are bringing these advanced technologies to on-site locations including Haiti, Colombia, Nepal, Guatemala, Indonesia, and the Philippines.

-Regardless of the project at hand, be it a stone and mud house or a larger community center, the reliability that the Lenovo ThinkPad P70 mobile workstation ensure that Build Change can design and communicate consistently with build assignments across the globe.
+Regardless of the project at hand, be it a stone and mud house or a larger community center, the reliability that the Lenovo ThinkPad P70 mobile workstation ensures that Build Change can design and communicate consistently with build assignments across the globe.

 “Build Change is proud to be a part of the ThinkRevolution.” says Kyla Gallagher, Marketing & Development Associate with Build Change.
-“We are constantly searching for the most powerful, cutting edge technologies to streamline our efforts and reach as many families, students, homes, and schools as possible.
+“We are constantly searching for the most powerful, cutting-edge technologies to streamline our efforts and reach as many families, students, homes, and schools as possible.
 With Lenovo’s Workstations behind us, we can prevent more disasters than ever before.”

 To date, these informed and accurate design decisions made on site have resulted in over 245,000 lives having already been impacted by the Build Change team’s rebuilding efforts – with the goal of reaching 10 million people by the year 2024.